TwilightHorizon/Last-Bastion/README.md

 ## 🎮 About the Game
-Last Bastion is a thrilling tower defense experience that combines unique elements with a captivating storyline.
+Last Bastion is a thrilling tower defense experience that combines sci-fi with a captivating storyline.
 Set in a world of unknown, players will embark on an adventure filled with extreme tower defense.

 ## 🚀 Features
 - **Immersive Gameplay:**
 - **Engaging Storyline:**
 - **Stunning Visuals:**
-- **Customizable Mechanics:**
+- **Game Modes:** the game has normal campaign mode and infinite mode for more challenging experiences.
 - **Multiplayer/Singleplayer Modes:** the game is usually played on singleplayer, but this is an online game where you can friend other players and see ranking leaderboards.

 ## 🕹️ How to Play